progrium/go-basher/README.md

 	$ go-bindata bash

 This will produce a `bindata.go` file that includes all of your Bash scripts.
-It includes a function called `Assets` that behaves like `ioutil.ReadFile` for files in your `bindata.go`.
+It includes a function called `Asset` that behaves like `ioutil.ReadFile` for files in your `bindata.go`.
 You can just pass this into the `Source` function when sourcing files.
 From the above example program, you'd use this line instead:

 ```Go
 bash.Source("bash/main.bash", Asset)
 ```

-If you got ambitious you could also go-bindata to pack a static version of the Bash binary into your Go binary.
+If you get ambitious you could also go-bindata to pack a static version of the Bash binary into your Go binary.
 Crazy, but cool?

 ## Motivation